 Let’s get into it.

-The most popular WordPress plugins of 2021
+The most popular WordPress plugins

 Top three plugins: Yoast SEO, Jetpack and Ninja Forms